For Frequently Asked Questions about Snow School, more Cold Weather Tips, and How to Determine the Status of Lessons, Click Here.

 SKI TIPS FOR KIDS from the National Ski Areas Assocation

 - Have your child memorize the “Your Responsibility Code.”
-It’s the seven rules of the slopes and many accidents can be avoided by adhering to the Code.
+It’s the ten rules of the slopes and many accidents can be avoided by adhering to the Code.

 - Snow Sport helmets are a good idea.
 If your child wears a ski helmet, remember you may have to raise your voice more to get their attention because a helmet may impede their hearing.
 Make sure the helmet fits correctly.
 A ski helmet is not an item you buy for your child to grow into.
 Educate your child about the benefits and limitations of the helmet.
 Wearing a helmet doesn’t give permission to ski or snowboard faster or recklessly.

 - Dress in layers.
 Layering allows you to accommodate your body’s constantly changing temperature.
 For example, dress your kids in polypropylene underwear (top and bottoms) which feels good next to the skin, dries quickly, absorbs sweat and keeps you warm.
 Your kids should also wear a turtleneck, sweater and waterproof jacket.

 - Mother Nature has a mind of her own.
 Kids should wear a hat or headband, 80 percent of heat-loss is through the head.
 Kids should also wear gloves or mittens (mittens are usually better for kids who are susceptible to cold hands).

 - Be sure they wear sun protection, even on cloudy days.
 The sun reflects off the snow and is stronger than you think!
 A ski vacation with a sun burn is no fun!

 - Kids should have sunglasses and goggles with them.
 Skiing is a lot more fun when you can see.
 Always wear eye protection.

 - Be sure you child has the name and phone number of your hotel written down on a piece of paper and it’s in a secure pocket.
 If you carry a cell phone, include this number too.